 There are a variety of other motor therapies offered to children with ADHD and learning difficulties.
 Some of these come under the title of Îkinaesthesiologyâ.
 Assessments are undertaken by a variety of different people, many of whom claim that a child’s problems with concentration and learning are due to some sort of neurological disorganization or dysfunction.
 Sometimes it is claimed that one side of the brain is less well developed than the other, or that there is a failure of the two sides of the brain to communicate properly.

 Common to all of these views are therapies which involve a set of various exercises or motor activities intended to improve the childâs motor, visualömotor or related functioning.
 While these may sometimes be of benefit in improving the childâs self-confidence and performance in motor areas, there is no evidence whatsoever that they make any difference to reading, concentration or other areas of school work.
 Some children may benefit indirectly from the additional attention offered to them as a result of the intervention (placebo effect), but it has been argued that the same amount of time put into conventional remedial programs would achieve superior outcomes (Murray-Harvey 1989).

 From time to time other therapies for children with ADHD and learning disabilities are propounded.

-Sometimes children are believed to have deficiencies of certain minerals, diagnosed on the basis of analysis of samples of hair from their scalp, or from the results of “vega testing”.
-The Dunedin study showed no relationship between hair zinc levels and symptoms (McGee, Williams, Anderson et al 1990).
+Sometimes children are believed to have deficiencies of certain minerals, diagnosed on the basis of an analysis of samples of hair from their scalp, or from the results of “vega testing”.
+The Dunedin study showed no relationship between hair zinc levels and symptoms (McGee, Williams, Anderson, et al 1990).

 Key points – other management programs